briankoser/sfc-listeners-guide/episodes/0227-the-sfc-time-loop-was-jesus-a-zombie.md

 <div class="quote">
   {% timeLink podcast_file_url, '29:59' %}
-  <q class="matt">Let's say I go and see <i class="work-title">Scary Movie</i>, and I go home, I'm thinking about it, I'm worried that something's going to attack me at my house.
+  <q class="matt">Let's say I go and see {% workTitle "Scary Movie" %}, and I go home, I'm thinking about it, I'm worried that something's going to attack me at my house.
 Who am I going to turn to?</q>
   <q class="ben">Ghostbusters!</q>
   <q class="matt">No, not Ghostbusters, God.</q>
 </div>